DEFRA/ffc-pay-request-editor/README.md

 - [Helm](https://helm.sh/docs/)

 ## Configuration
+### Environment Variable
+This service is configured as default to 2500 records per page loaded to contain the performance issues on large datasets.
+In order to override this limitation you may set an environment variable using the format shown below with the example of 5000 records.

+REQUEST_EDITOR_PAGESIZE=5000

 ### Azure Service Bus

 This service depends on a valid Azure Service Bus connection string for